-Additional information about these programs can be found on the Company's website (www.guardianlife.com) under "About our company" - "In the Community."
+Additional information about our inclusion and diversity initiatives can be found on the Company's website (www.guardianlife.com) under "About our company" - "In the Community."

 For more information about any of the practices and policies set forth in this document, please contact Harris Oliner, Senior Vice President and Corporate Secretary, The Guardian Life Insurance Company of America, 10 Hudson Yards, 21st Floor, New York, New York 10001.